nesaranaeem/gadget-specs/README.md

 npm run dev
 ```

-5. Access MedeBD in your browser at
+5. Access Gadget Specs in your browser at

 ```
 http://localhost:3000